About Us

 Michael Kauffman

 Michael Kauffman (Treasurer) chose to make Tinicum home in 2016.
 The conservation easement on his property and those adjoining it were key in his decision.
 He owns a small business that assists investors in solving problems and aiding in their regulatory compliance.
-In addition to serving with the conservancy, Mike is also a Township Supervisor, Trustee of the Civic Association and chair of the Historical Commission.
+In addition to serving with the conservancy, Mike is also a Trustee of the Civic Association, Chair of the Historical Commission and, most recently, an interim Township Supervisor.
 His involvement with the community stems from a fervent belief that the beauty and uniqueness of Tinicum only exists because those before him cared about their community, and he is committed to carrying on that tradition.
 When not fixing the driveway, Mike can be found hiking, biking, or just enjoying the peace and tranquility in his free time.

 Wendy Ullman